XIE-WEI-ZE/Java-Exercises/README.md

 From April 22, 2024, to September 18, 2024, I will be studying Java at the iSpan.
 After each class, I plan to record all the homework assignments and areas that I feel are not yet familiar to me.
-Through continuous practice and by adding new functionalities, I aim to master this skill.
+Through continuous practice and Innovate on existing works", I aim to master this skill.